Seeed-Studio/Seeed_BME680_V1/README.md

 Note:
 ===========
+>* **The sensor needs to be calibrated for 5 days when it first uses.The sensor value is not accurate before/during calibration.**
 >* Need to wait about 2mins after module power on that gas heater enter a steady state.The gas value at this time is correct
 >* The IAQ value corresponding air quality:
     0-50       -     good